 Thirdly, it is ignorant to the point of foolishness to believe that we have even 1% of Church history.
 Most of the millions of sermons preached since Jesus's ascension disappeared from the historical record the same day that they were preached.
 For every epistle that we have from early Christians, we can assume that many thousands were written and discarded, either deliberately, or by the passage of time and circumstances.

 It takes extremely favorable circumstances to have one's writings preserved for even 100 years after their death, in an age where writing supplies were expensive, and there was no internet or printing press.
-Unless they have a dedicated following, who manage to copy and distribute their teachings, unaltered, for hundreds of years, whatever they produce will be lost to history.
+Unless one has a dedicated following, who manage to copy and distribute their teachings, unaltered, for hundreds of years, whatever they produce will be lost to history.
 This is especially the case if they are in the theological minority, and their theological opponents have political power.
 So, we must keep in mind, when studying Church history, that we only have access to a small part of it.

 However, that being said, it is only ignorance or deceptiveness that would lead someone to state that the doctrine of Salvation by faith alone was an invention of the Reformation.
 It has witnesses throughout history, from the very beginning.
 And, though it has always been a persecuted, minority position - therefore appearing mostly in polemics attacking it, and those who believe it - it has nonetheless always existed, and been believed by faithful followers of Christ.